 2. Sign-up your a new project or Reserve for an Existing one;

-Note: You should contact the “Bridge the gap” research group or the BMS lab before using Career Compass.
+Note: You should only use Career Compass after consulting the “Bridge the gap” research group or the BMS lab before using Career Compass.
 Their research is the basis of Career Compass.
 Moreover, it is important to have a dataset to compare your participant’s answers to.
 The research group could help you with that.
-Thus, you should only use Career Compass after consulting either the research group or the BMS lab.